valeria-va/ROS2_rUBot_mecanum_ws/Documentation/Files/Drivers_Arduino_boards/Driver_Arduino_nano.md

 ### **PWM Writting**

-For the Arduino NanoESP32 the configurations of the pins that output a PWM it's a little bit different from the Arduino Nano (No ESP32) ones since it provides the possibility of choosing a channel, the frequency and the number of bits you wanna use to give the value of the PWM signal that the ESP32 generates.
+For the Arduino NanoESP32 the configurations of the pins that output a PWM it's a little bit different from the Arduino Nano (No ESP32).
+It has the possibility of choosing a channel, the frequency and the number of bits you wan to use for the value of the PWM signal that the ESP32 generates.
 The functions for configutating the pins are the following:

 ````c++
   // Pin config as in Arduino